New Ford Academy

 High expectations for all pupils are a feature throughout New Ford Academy, where our pupils are encouraged to challenge themselves from Nursery to Year 6.
 This is supported by an inclusive, creative, pupil- led curriculum to equip our pupils with the life skills they will need for the future.

 Pupil Voice is an integral part of the learning at New Ford and pupils are regularly asked for their views on curriculum content.
-A School Council meets once every half-term with the designated teacher, children with SEN are encouraged to be involved in our school council.
+A School Council meets every week with the designated teacher, children with SEND are encouraged to be involved in our school council.

-Pupils whose SEN have been identified will have access to the same curriculum areas as their peers, but tasks, equipment and support will be differentiated to meet their learning needs.
+Pupils whose SEND have been identified will have access to the same curriculum areas as their peers, but tasks, equipment and support will be differentiated to meet their learning needs.

 Specialist support and advice from outside agencies is regularly drawn upon to support specific needs.